faderskd/faderskd.github.io/_posts/2024-05-15-kafka-replication.markdown

 2. **lower `min.in.sync.replicas`** - as mentioned in the previous point, for `acks=1`, the `Min-ISR` does not affect producing, but will always affect consuming.
 The consumers can only fetch committed messages.
 These are messages with offsets below the high watermark, replicated to at least `Min-ISR` number of brokers (the high watermark progression depends on condition `ISR >= Min-ISR`).
-While higher `Min-ISR` puts a restriction (and delay) on a consuming process, it also increases predictability for consumers.
-They get messages only once they are stored on multiple machines.
-For example, reprocessing the same topic multiple times, interleaved with the failure conditions in the meantime, results in a more consistent view of messages.
+> Before blindly just setting it to 1, note that while higher `Min-ISR` puts a restriction (and delay) on a consuming process,
+> it also increases predictability for consumers.
+They get
+> messages only once they are stored on multiple machines.
+For example, reprocessing the same topic multiple times, interleaved with the
+> brokers failure in the meantime, results in a more consistent view of messages.
 If you want to use `acks=all`, lowering `min.in.sync.replicas` will increase the producing availability as well.
 3. **higher `replication.factor`** - the more replicas you have, the more of them can serve as the `ISR`.
-For `ack=1` higher number of `ISR` means broader choice of the valid replica during leader failover.
+For `ack=1`, higher number of `ISR` means broader choice of the valid replica during leader failover.
 For `acks=all`, more `ISR` means greater chances that `ISR >= MIN-ISR` while some of the replicas are unavailable.
-However, when nodes are healthy, more replicas causes waiting for a higher number of `ISR` replicas before committing the message.
+However, when all nodes are healthy (thus are in `ISR`), more replicas means waiting for a higher number of `ISR` replicas before committing the message.
 And obviously, brokers has more work to do because of replication.
 4. **unclean.leader.election.enable** set to `true` - when the subset of nodes with a complete committed data (`ISR`) failed, you favor electing not up-to-date (outside of `ISR`), but alive node as the leader, rather than waiting for one of the `ISR` to recover.

 **Consistency**
-1. **`acks=all`** - leader waits for all replicas in current `ISR` before acknowledging to the client.
-If `ISR < MinISR` then return errors.
+1. **`acks=all`** - leader waits for all replicas in the current `ISR` before acknowledging to the client.
+If `ISR < MinISR` then it
+returns errors.
 The visibility for consumers and high watermark progression is the same as for `acks=1`
 2. **higher `min.in.sync.replicas`** - should be lower than `replication.factor` to have some space for availability as well
 3. **higher `replication.factor`** - same as in the availability section
 4. **unclean.leader.election.enable** set to `false` - only replicas with a complete committed log (`ISR`) can become a leader.
-When no currently available, the whole partition is nonfunctional, but will not lose data (when one of the `ISR` recovers).
+When no currently available, the whole partition is nonfunctional, but will not lose data (when at least one of the `ISR` recovers).

 ### Performance

-We graded different configurations in terms of availability and consistency, but they have also impact on performance:
+We graded different configurations in terms of availability and consistency, but they have impact on the performance as well:
 1. **`acks=1`** - causes better write latency as the leader doesn't wait for all `ISR` to confirm messages.
 The consumer still has to wait for full `ISR`.
 2. **`acks=all`** - increased write latency.
 On consumers side nothing changes.